Music & Art

 Music and art activate, stimulate, and use the entire brain – supporting almost everything we do in school to create a fully rounded child.
 With this in mind, Tulare City School District is very pleased to provide instrumental, vocal, musicology, and art lessons to our students.

-The district classroom music program currently includes second through fourth-grade students.
+The district classroom music program currently includes third through fourth-grade students.
 They receive weekly instruction in the elements of music, notation, music history, music technique, vocal music, and performance.
 The lessons shared with the students contain many songs and listening selections from various styles and cultures.
-Lessons on a recorder are also provided to all fourth-grade students.
-To develop and apply some of these skills and talents, third through fifth-grade students can participate and perform in their school choir
+Lessons on a recorder are also provided to all fifth-grade students.
+To develop and apply some of these skills and talents, fifth and sixth grade students can participate and perform in their school choir.

 Please join us wherever your interests lie: